BedrockStreaming/tech.bedrockstreaming.com/_posts/2016-06-20-preview-android-ios-react-native-on-github-pull-request.md

 ## How did we do ?

-We had set up an Osx machine with a fresh Jenkins install, and created one job that triggers a build everytime a push is made on a PR, thanks to the "[Github Pull Request Builder](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+pull+request+builder+plugin) » Jenkins plugin.
+We had set up an OSX machine with a fresh Jenkins install, and created a job that triggers a build everytime a push is made on a PR, thanks to the "[Github Pull Request Builder](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+pull+request+builder+plugin) » Jenkins plugin.
 There is also a lot of things to configure on this machine (Nodejs, Ruby, xCode …), and i recommend you to do some builds (iOs and Android) manually to be sure everything is ready.

 Fastlane is an open-source automation toolset for iOs & Android.
 It lets you write « lane » to automate a lot of things.
 We set up a unique Fastlane at the root of our React Native project directory dealing with Android & iOs lanes.